LenShustek/PhantomVision/README.md

  Now I can spin it to have the camera point whereever I want, and it doesn't affect how it flies.
 I don't have to remember where it was pointing when it took off and adjust for that in my head.
 I just have to keep the remote control box pointed to it.

+For a photo of the mods to the remote controller and a schematic, see the "issues" for this project.